Eun/serrors/README.md

 	return nil
 }
 ```
-Not only do we return an error but we also log the error using *slog*.
+Not only do we return an error, but we also log the error using *slog*.
 Lets look at the calling function:

 ```go